David Robins: Early life and family

 Robins was born on 17 November 1944.
 He was brought up in Willesden, north London.
 His father was a former boxer turned barber.
 His mother was a communist.
 He was educated at Kilburn grammar school and then studied English at University College London.
 He married the Canadian art historian Anna Gruetzner Robins.

 1960s counter-culture

 In the mid-1960s, through a chance meeting with Barry Miles, Robins became an editor at the underground newspaper IT.
 He participated in the 1968 student rebellion in Paris and then became enthused with the situationists in London.

 Youth work

 In the 1970s, Robins became concerned that disaffected young people were moving towards far right causes and began to take a serious interest in them, beginning to write books on the subject and in the 1980s working with The Prince's Trust.

 Death

-Robins died on 6 October 2007.
+Robins died on 6 October 2007 and his ashes were interred on the eastern side of Highgate Cemetery on 22nd July 2009.
 He was survived by his wife and his two children Daniel and Sophie.